TattooMate

 Data Processing Agreement (DPA)

-Agreement on the processing of personal data pursuant to Art.
+Agreement for the processing of personal data pursuant to Art.
 28 GDPR.

 1. Subject matter and duration

-This data processing agreement governs the processing of personal data by the processor on behalf of the controller in the course of using TattooMate as a SaaS solution.
-The duration of processing depends on the term of the underlying contract.
+This Data Processing Agreement governs the processing of personal data by the processor on behalf of the controller in the context of using TattooMate as a SaaS solution.
+The duration of processing is governed by the term of the underlying contract.

-Processing is carried out for the purpose of providing and using the TattooMate software.
-This includes in particular the storage, organization, display and processing of customer data, consents, health information, signatures, images and documents captured by the studio.
+Processing takes place for the purpose of providing and using the TattooMate software.
+This includes in particular the storage, organisation, display and processing of client data, consents, health details, signatures, images and documents captured by the studio.

 3. Categories of data subjects

-Data subjects are in particular: - customers of the studio - legal guardians (for under-18 cases) - employees and artists of the studio
+Data subjects are in particular: - Clients of the studio - Parents/guardians (in U18 processes) - Staff and artists of the studio

 4. Types of personal data

-The following data is processed in particular: - master data (e.g., name, date of birth) - contact data - health information - consents and signatures - image and document data (e.g., IDs, tattoo/touch-up images)
+The following are processed in particular: - Master data (e.g. name, date of birth) - Contact data - Health details - Consents and signatures - Image and document data (e.g. IDs, tattoo/touch-up images)

 5. Responsibility

 The controller is responsible for the lawfulness of data collection and processing.
-The processor processes the data exclusively on documented instructions of the controller.
+The processor processes data exclusively on documented instructions from the controller.

-The processor undertakes to: - treat personal data confidentially - implement appropriate technical and organizational measures (TOMs) - assign processing only to authorized personnel - support the controller with data protection requests
+The processor undertakes to: - treat personal data confidentially - implement appropriate technical and organisational measures (TOMs) - only involve authorised personnel in processing - support the controller with data protection enquiries

-Measures include in particular: - access restrictions and role/permission systems - encrypted connections (TLS) - separate instances per studio - protection against unauthorized access A detailed overview of TOMs can be provided upon request.
+Measures include in particular: - Access restrictions and role/permission systems - Encrypted connections (TLS) - Separate instances per studio - Protection against unauthorised access A detailed overview of the TOMs can be provided on request.

 8. Sub-processors

-Sub-processors (e.g., hosting or infrastructure providers) are used only if they are contractually obliged to comply with the GDPR.
-The controller will be informed about material changes.
+Sub-processors (e.g. hosting or infrastructure service providers) are only used if they are contractually obliged to comply with the GDPR.
+The controller will be informed of significant changes.

 9. Rights of data subjects

-The processor supports the controller in safeguarding the rights of data subjects (e.g., access, deletion, rectification) as far as technically possible.
+The processor supports the controller in upholding the rights of data subjects (e.g. access, deletion, rectification) where technically possible.

-After termination of the contract, personal data will be deleted or made available for return at the controller’s choice, unless there is a legal retention obligation.
+After termination of the contract, personal data will be deleted or made available for handover at the controller's choice, provided there is no legal retention obligation.

 11. Liability

 The liability provisions of the main contract apply.
-Liability is governed by the legal provisions of the GDPR.
+Liability is governed by the statutory provisions of the GDPR.

 12. Final provisions

 The law of the Federal Republic of Germany applies.
-If individual provisions of this DPA are invalid, the validity of the remaining provisions remains unaffected.
+Should individual provisions of this DPA be invalid, the validity of the remaining provisions shall remain unaffected.